tom-gilbertsons-lab/bandit-data-modelling/README.md

 ## Review of Behavioural Modeling for Thalamotomy Oedema (July & Oct 2025)
-#### Behavioural data modelling (splitting postop across Liverpool-Dundee)
+#### Behavioural data modelling (splitting postop by site)

-We jump between MATLAB and python here; `cmdPyStan` is used for modelling (wrapped in `.ipynb` notebooks for ease; using `joblib` for parallelisation) and have used Arviz for initial plotting (however MATLAB is standard in field so structs <--> dicts throughout).
+We jump between MATLAB and python ; `cmdPyStan` is used for modelling (wrapped in `.ipynb` notebooks, using `joblib` for parallelisation) and have used Arviz for initial checks (however MATLAB is standard in field so structs <--> dicts throughout).

-The github repo won't have data in it (see the .gitignore); the OSF version of the repo does (over at XXXX does).
+The github repo won't have data in it (see the .gitignore); the OSF version does (over at XXXX).

 #### General Notes